SchlossLab/Jenior_Modeling_mSystems_2017/Jenior_Modeling_mBio_2017.md

 **Figure 3 | *C. difficile* expression of gene sets for carbon metabolism pathways across antibiotic pretreatments.** Ternary plot indicating the relative abundance of transcripts for all *C. difficile* str.
 630 genes across the three colonized antibiotic-treated conditions (gray points).
 Raw transcript abundances were iteratively rarefied and the median expression of each gene was calculated (\~24x coverage).
 Each point represents a unique gene from the annotated genome of *C. difficile* str.
 630 with position reflecting the ratio of transcription for that gene in all three antibiotic pretreatments.
 Transcripts for genes that are over-represented in a single condition are placed more proximal to the corner associated with that treatment group.
 Points placed near the center are equally expressed across all of the conditions measured at 18 hours post-infection.
 Points are colored based on inclusion in specific carbon metabolic pathways, and point sizes within groups of interest were determined based on the highest expression value for each gene from a single condition.
 Gene groups from are shown individually below without abundance information for ease of comparison.
 Genes included in each group with normalized transcript abundances can be found in Table S1, and refer to Fig. S3 for additional explanation of figure interpretation.

 **Figure 4 | Genome-scale bipartite metabolic modeling results using the transcriptome of *C. difficile* str.
 630 in each colonized environment.** **(A)** Largest component from the bipartite genome-scale metabolic model of *C. difficile* str.
 630. The complete network contains 447 enzymes and 758 metabolites, with 2135 directed edges.
 Size of enzyme nodes is relative to the number of normalized reads mapped to the corresponding gene.
 The sizes shown reflect the transcriptome of *C. difficile* str.
 630 during infection of cefoperazone-treated mice after 18 hours of infection.
-Below the representative network is the metabolite importance algorithm separated into 3 components; (i) relative transcription of reactions consuming a metabolite, (ii) relative transcription of reactions consuming a metabolite, and (iii) difference of consumption and creation of the given metabolite. **(B)** The expanded window displays an example of a single metabolite importance calculation based on local enzyme gene transcription.
+Below the representative network is the metabolite importance algorithm separated into 3 components; (I) relative transcription of reactions consuming a metabolite, (II) relative transcription of reactions consuming a metabolite, and (III) difference of consumption and creation of the given metabolite. **(B)** The expanded window displays an example of a single metabolite importance calculation based on local enzyme gene transcription.
 White values in the red nodes represent the number of normalized transcript reads mapping to the gene sequence for each enzyme node.
 Average expression of input and output reactions surrounding metabolite **m** are calculated at then the difference of these values found to get the relative importance of **m**.
-Log~2~ transformation is then performed for uniform comparison between metabolites. **(C)** Example Mont-Carlo simulation results for a single metabolite.Shown here are the distributions resulting from 10000-fold Monte-Carlo simulation of transcript randomization for enzymes interacting with select metabolites.
+Log~2~ transformation is then performed for uniform comparison between metabolites. **(C)** Example Mont-Carlo simulation results for a single metabolite.
+Shown here are the distributions resulting from 10000-fold Monte-Carlo simulation of transcript randomization for enzymes interacting with select metabolites.
 These scores were derived from transcriptome of *C. difficile* colonizing streptomycin-treated mice.
 The black solid line represents the median of the distribution, the red dotted lines denote the 95% confidence interval, and the blue arrow indicates the actual measured score for each metabolite.

 **Figure 5 | Results from network-based metabolite importance calculation and *in vitro* growth with important carbohydrates.** Prior to importance calculation, transcript abundances for each condition were evenly rarefied for even comparison across colonized environments (\~18x coverage). **(A)** Median shared significant metabolites among the 50 highest scoring metabolites from each condition (*P* < 0.05).
 Median importance scores and pooled random distribution were recalculated per metabolite using the scores from each condition tested. **(B)** Distinctly important significant metabolites from each treatment group (*P* < 0.05).
 The top 25 scoring metabolites from each group was cross-referenced against each other group resulting in metabolites that are differentially important between environments. **(C)** *in vitro* growth curves validating identified growth nutrients from network analysis.
 One metabolite that is consistently important to *C. difficile* and at least one metabolite indicated as distinctly important from each group supported growth significantly more (*P* < 0.001) than no carbohydrate control (+ amino acids, gray line).
 Only those carbon sources that significantly improved *C. difficile* growth over control are displayed (remainder are located in Table S4).
 Significant differences were calculated using 2-Way ANOVA with Benjamini-Hochberg correction.